 Smoking increases the risk of developing Crohn disease, and can worsen the course of the disease.
 (Conversely, smoking appears to decrease the risk of ulcerative colitis.
 However, because of the hazards of smoking, it should never be used to protect against ulcerative colitis.)

-Removal of the appendix (appendectomy) may possibly increase the risk for developing Crohn disease, but decrease the risk for ulcerative colitis.
+Removal of the appendix (appendectomy) may possibly increase the risk of developing Crohn disease, but decrease the risk for ulcerative colitis.

 The two major inflammatory bowel diseases, ulcerative colitis and Crohn disease, share certain characteristics: